Man of Constant Sorrow: Origin

-An older version described by Almeda Riddle was dated to around 1850, but with texts that differ substantially after the first line.
-John Garst traced elements of the song back to the hymns of the early 1800s, suggesting similarity in its tune to "Tender-Hearted Christians" and "Judgment Hymn", and similarity in its lyrics to "Christ Suffering", which included the lines "He was a man of constant sorrow / He went a mourner all his days."
+An older version of the song described by Almeda Riddle dating to around 1850, contain lyrics that differ substantially after the first line.
+John Garst traced elements of the song back to the hymns of the early 1800s, suggesting similarity in its tune to "Tender-Hearted Christians" and "Judgment Hymn," as well as similarity in its lyrics to "Christ Suffering," which included the lines "He was a man of constant sorrow / He went a mourner all his days."

 On October 13, 2009, on the Diane Rehm Show, Ralph Stanley of the Stanley Brothers, whose autobiography is titled Man of Constant Sorrow, discussed the song, its origin, and his effort to revive it: